toddlercoder/swift4xcode9/README.md

 #### 5. [Build a Photo Sharing App](https://www.makeschool.com/online-courses/tutorials/build-a-photo-sharing-app-9f153781-8df0-4909-8162-bb3b3a2f7a81/) by [Make School](https://www.makeschool.com/)

-This tutorial walks you to build an **Instagram-like app** with Google Firebase!
-This could be considered a long one, but I'd say it's the most complete tutorial I've found so far: from user authentication to handling Firebase database.
+This tutorial walks you to build an **Instagram-like app** with Google Firebase!This could be considered a long one, but I'd say it's the most complete tutorial.
+Warning: This tutorial is quite long but worth a try.

+Let's say we've been trying to get used Xcode GUI and to how Swift is structured from storyboard, controllers, to extensions.
+This tutorial not only taught me how to manage user authentication and connect to Firebase but also allowed me to dig into few more details such as [Control Flow (guard)](https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html), [Automatic Reference Counting](https://docs.swift.org/swift-book/LanguageGuide/AutomaticReferenceCounting.html), [explicit/implicit optionals](https://mikeash.com/pyblog/friday-qa-2014-06-20-interesting-swift-features.html), etc. If you're new to mobile development like me, these are very common and important to know.

+Another reason this tutorial feels complete is that the instructor guides you on good code structure.
+You'll end up with multiple group folders and even with a Constants.swift file which helps to encounter less typo issues.

-I believe I'm 90% completion to this tutoria, so please stay tuned for the summary.
+I believe I'm 90% completion, Step #24, to this tutorial, so please stay tuned for the summary.

 ---
 ## Others

 <small>The below are the tools I used to create this README.</small>

 #### Marked

 [Marked2](http://marked2app.com) is a previewer app for Markdown files. *Marked* is used with Terminal to review everytime this README is saved.

 #### Markdown Cheatsheet

 Special thanks to [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-This website is treated as my bible.
+This website is treated as my markdown bible.